magicdvd/flutter_plugins/md_multi_window/README.md

 Optional

-1. prevent close, you could do some external logical when 'window.close' is trigger , or the close button is clicked on title bar
+1. prevent close, you could do some external logical when 'window.performClose' is trigger , or the close button is clicked on title bar

 ```dart
 // prevent any window on close action